-What is the DEVELOP Elevator speech?
+- What is the DEVELOP elevator speech?
 DEVELOP is a dual capacity building program sponsored by NASA's Applied Sciences Program that addresses environmental and public policy issues by conducting interdisciplinary feasibility projects that apply the lens of NASA Earth observations to community concerns around the globe.
-Bridging the gap between NASA Earth Science and society, DEVELOP builds capacity in both participants and partner organizations to better prepare them to address the challenges that face our society and future generations.

-- How many DEVELOP locations are there and do they ever change?
-There are 12 locations, including the newest location at the Maricopa County Department of Public Health in Tempe, Arizona.
+Bridging the gap between NASA Earth Science and society, DEVELOP builds capacity in both participants and partner organizations to better prepare them to address the challenges that face our society and future generations. - How many DEVELOP locations are there and do they ever change?
+Currently, there are 13 locations.
 Node locations evolve over time due to changing partnerships, personnel, and needs. - What is the natural progression of opportunities in DEVELOP?
-The trajectory through DEVELOP is as follows: Team Member > Project Lead >Asst.
+The trajectory through DEVELOP is as follows: Team Member > Project Lead > Asst.
 Center Lead > Center Lead or Fellow > Senior Fellow > NPO.
-Although this is the ultimate progression, not all participants will progress through each of these positions. - What is the NPO?
+Although this is the ultimate progression, not all participants will progress through each of these positions. - What is NPO?
 DEVELOP's National Program Office is DEVELOP's Headquarters.
-The NPO Team sits at NASA Langley and oversees the program as a whole.
-The NPO ensures daily operations run smoothly, manages the online application system and application process, processes all paperwork involved, works closely with Center Leads and Advisors/Mentors, manages the project proposal and approval process, manages software, leads programming and geoinformatics initiatives, monitors progress of projects and nodes, organizes all travel and conference activity, reports program-wide performance, oversees all NASA Export Control and Software Release Authority requirements, leads communication activities (social media, website), leads strategic planning activities, organizes the annual summer showcase, and supports the Applied Sciences Program and NASA HQ as requested. - What are DEVELOP Senior Fellows?
-DEVELOP Senior Fellows are part of the NPO support team who previously spent a year as DEVELOP Fellows.
+The NPO team sits at NASA Langley and oversees the program as a whole.
+NPO ensures daily operations run smoothly, manages the online application system and application process, processes all paperwork involved, works closely with Center Leads and Advisors/Mentors, manages the project proposal and approval process, manages software, leads programming and geoinformatics initiatives, monitors progress of projects and nodes, organizes all travel and conference activity, reports program-wide performance, oversees all NASA Export Control and Software Release Authority requirements, leads communication activities (social media, website), leads strategic planning activities, organizes the annual summer showcase, and supports the Applied Sciences Program and NASA HQ as requested. - What are DEVELOP Senior Fellows?
+DEVELOP Senior Fellows are part of the NPO support team who previously spent a year as DEVELOP Fellows, Center Leads, or multiple terms as participants (see exact eligibility requirements on DEVELOPedia).
 The position is focused on furthering the individual's personal and professional development, leadership and technical skills, all while supporting the NPO and national teams.
-Senior Fellow positions are based at Langley Research Center within the NPO. - What is DEVELOP's Fellow Program?
-The DEVELOP Fellows Program is a class of competitively selected recent college graduates who spend one year with DEVELOP growing both personally and professionally, focusing on a specific facet of the program, and contributing to the organization as a whole.
+Senior Fellow positions are based at Langley Research Center within NPO. - What is DEVELOP's Fellow Program?
+The DEVELOP Fellows Program is a class of competitively selected college graduates who spend one year working full-time with DEVELOP growing both personally and professionally, focusing on a specific facet of the program, and contributing to the organization as a whole.
 Each Fellow serves in a dual-role, splitting their time between their node and NPO-related tasks. - What is the DEVELOP Ambassador Corps?
-DEVELOP's CAC is a group of competitively selected students and DEVELOP alumni who coordinate recruitmenting activities at theirwithin their respective university or military installation communities for one term or academic year.
+DEVELOP's Ambassador Corps is a group of competitively selected DEVELOP participants and alumni who coordinate recruiting activities at their respective university, local community, or military installation communities for one term or academic year.
 The ideal ambassador is a responsible, outgoing leader who has a passion for NASA's Applied Sciences Program and DEVELOP.
 This initiative draws on the skills and enthusiasm of DEVELOP participants to enhance the program's brand and global visibility by promoting awareness of the NASA Applied Sciences.

 What is a Results Framework and how is it used?
-A Results Framework presents an organization's strategy for achieving specific objectives and was designed by USAID, and selected by the NASA Capacity Building Program (CBP) to clearly outline activities within the four CBP elements.
+A Results Framework presents an organization's strategy for achieving specific objectives and was selected by the NASA Capacity Building Program (CBP) to clearly outline activities within each of the three CBP elements.
 It is both a planning and management tool, and provides a baseline for performance reporting to NASA HQ.